rlmark/fp_to_the_max/src/main/scala/_2_functional_datastructures/FunctionalDatastructures.md

 A total function means that given any input value, there is an output value that is expressed in the function's return type.

+We also replaced the while code block with a recursive call.

-This buys us more safety, but the code is still imperative, and full of side effects and mutability.
+This buys us more safety, but the code is still imperative, and full of side effects.